 Overall, both breeds are about equally healthy.

 Neither of these dogs is especially high-maintenance, as both have short coats that don’t shed excessively.
 You shouldn’t need to bathe them very often, either, as neither breed tends to smell.

 If you adopt a Bully, you’ll need to keep the skin folds on their face clean, as bacteria can grow in there and lead to infection.
-Pibbles, on the other hand, will need any skin conditions they have managed on a regular basis.
+Pibbles, on the other hand, will need any skin conditions they have managed regularly.

 Cost of Ownership

 You shouldn’t need to pay much out-of-pocket to adopt either breed, as they’re both readily available.
-This is especially true for Pitbulls, as most animal shelters are absolutely full of them.
+This is especially true for Pit Bulls, as most animal shelters are full of them.

 Medical costs should be roughly the same over the life of the animal, as they’re prone to the same issues.
 You may have increased insurance premiums to deal with regardless of which breed you pick, too.

 Food is one area where the cost of ownership may diverge drastically, though.
 Bullies weigh twice as much as Pit Bulls, and so it’s more expensive to feed them.
 You may also need to buy special food regardless of which breed you adopt, as Pibbles often have food allergies, and Bullies may need a weight-control formula.